telerik/ajax-docs/controls/pivotgrid/data-binding/radpivotgrid-olap-support.md

 # RadPivotGrid OLAP Support

->note To display data from OLAP data sources you should download [Microsoft.Analysis Services library](http://www.microsoft.com/en-us/download/details.aspx?id=30440) and put it into the Bin folder or GAC.
+>tip To display data from OLAP data sources you should download [Microsoft.Analysis Services library](http://www.microsoft.com/en-us/download/details.aspx?id=30440) and put it into the Bin folder or GAC.
 >